FOR NEWSPAPER ARTICLES ONLY. THE LIBRARY DOES NOT ISSUE OFFICIAL BIRTH, MARRIAGE, OR DEATH RECORDS/CERTIFICATES.

 “Unreadable” means that our indexers were unable to read the information from our copy of the microfilm.
 The film itself may be scratched or faded in that spot, or the original newspaper may have been damaged in some way before it was filmed.
 We do not have access to other copies of the microfilm to check.
 “N/A” means that the information was not available.
 Sometimes, it is not available in the newspaper at all; sometimes, it was not recorded by our indexers.
 Generally, if N/A appears in the “date of death” column, it was not recorded by our indexers; if it appears in another column or in a different index (such as N/A for an infant’s first name), then the information does not appear in the newspaper at all.

-We cannot check the newspaper microfilm for you due to staff limitations, nor can we refund money if you order an incorrect record.
+We cannot check the newspaper microfilm for you due to staff limitations.
 However, you are welcome to come to the Central Library of Rochester and Monroe County during the regular hours that we are open and view the microfilms to locate the correct notice.
 Click here for Library Hours.

 Unfortunately, we do not have staff to re-check the years that have already been indexed.
 While it is possible that our indexers occasionally missed a name, it is just as likely that the family chose, for reasons of their own, not to publish a death notice.
 Publication of death notices is entirely voluntary.
 If you live in the Monroe County area, you may want to visit the library and search the newspaper microfilm in person.
 Please click here for library hours.